specdb/specdb/docs/ssa.rst

 will return the default input and output parameters of the service.
 The following shows the current implementation.

-Referring to the Version 1.2 of the Spectral Data Model, all of the mandatory parameters are included except:
+Referring to the Version 2.0 of the Spectral Data Model, all of the mandatory parameters are included except:

 ======================================= =====================================================
 Field                                   Reason
 ======================================= =====================================================
-Target.Name                             Sources may not have unique names in specdb Char.SpatialAxis.Coverage.Bounds.Extent The aperture is not always precisely defined Char.TimeAxis.Coverage.Bounds.Extent    The total exposure time has not always been recorded
+Char.SpatialAxis.Coverage.Bounds.Extent The aperture is not always precisely defined or known Char.TimeAxis.Coverage.Bounds.Extent    The total exposure time has not always been recorded and
+ ..                                     spectra are often the combination of ones acquired over mutiple nights
 ======================================= =====================================================

+Also, Target.Name is simply the data group name with the GROUP_ID appended.

 `specdb SSA METADATA <https://github.com/specdb/specdb/blob/usage/docs/ssa_metadata.xml>`_ shows the current METADATA response.